 After completion of construction and commissioning of the transmission line, the amount of activity on site decreases substantially.
-During operation, normal practice is for maintenance staff to carry out scheduled inspections of the line, easement and access tracks on average twice per year.
+During operation, normal practice is for maintenance staff to carry out scheduled inspections of the line, easement and access tracks every two to four years, depending on the risk of vegetation growth.
 These inspections (patrols) are either by vehicle or helicopter.
 Additional inspections may be required to perform such activities as emergency repairs.